bisnad/MotionContinuation/rnn/README.md

 Once the dataset has been created and the model initialised, training begins and runs for the number of epochs specified by the user.
 During training, the tool prints for each epoch a log message to the console that provide information about the training progress.

-An example log message looks produced by rnn.py looks like this:
+An example log message produced by `rnn.py` looks like this:

 `epoch 1 : train: 3.2183 test: 3.4099 norm 0.2777 pos 28.5485 quat 0.3730 time 16.57`

 The information specifies, from left to right: the epoch number, the loss on the train set, the loss on the test set, the quaternion normalisation loss, the joint position loss, the joint rotation loss, and the time elapsed.

-An example log message looks produced by rnn_pos.py looks like this:
+An example log message produced by `rnn_pos.py` looks like this:

 `epoch 1 : train: 0.7932 test: 0.6682 pos 0.7932 time 9.11`

 The information specifies, from left to right: the epoch number, the loss on the train set, the loss on the test set, the joint position loss, and the time elapsed.

-At the end of training, the tool displays the training history as graph plot, and stores the training history both as image and `.csv` file, the last model weights, and an original and predicted motion sequence exported either as BVH or FBX file and GIF animation in case of rnn.py or as PKL file and GIF animation in case of rnn_pos.py.
+At the end of training, the tool displays the training history as graph plot, and stores the training history both as image and `.csv` file, the last model weights, and an original and predicted motion sequence exported either as BVH or FBX file and GIF animation in case of `rnn.py` or as PKL file and GIF animation in case of `rnn_pos.py`.

 ### Limitations and Bugs